Near-Term Quantum Computing Techniques: Variational Quantum Algorithms, Error Mitigation, Circuit Compilation, Benchmarking and Classical Simulation: quantum error mitigation

 \subsection{Framework for QEM}

-Recently, much effort has been devoted to exploring the unified framework for QEM schemes and the general bounds for sampling overhead~\cite{Cai2021Apractical,takagi2022fundamental, Qin2021Errorstatistics, Takagi2021optimal, Quek2022Exponentially}.
+Recently, much effort has been devoted to exploring the unified framework for QEM schemes and the general bounds for sampling overhead~\cite{Cai2021Apractical,takagi2022fundamental, Qin2021Errorstatistics, Takagi2021optimal, Quek2022Exponentially, Takagi2022Universal}.
 Takagi {\it{et al.}}~\cite{takagi2022fundamental} described the QEM process as the concatenation of a quantum-classical channel composed of quantum operations and independent POVM measurements, and a classical-classical channel for the classical post-processing.
-They also introduced the maximum bias to benchmark the worst-case performance of the QEM strategies for an arbitrary state and observable, and then derive a fundamental bound on the sampling overhead based on the maximum bias.
+They also introduced the maximum bias to benchmark the worst-case performance of the QEM strategies for an arbitrary state and observable, and then derive a general bound on the sampling overhead based on the maximum bias.
+And their related work~\cite{Takagi2022Universal} has showed the explicit universal lower bounds on the sampling overhead, which grow exponentially with the circuit depth, indicating the fundamental limitations for QEM schemes.

 Other metric such as extraction rate was proposed to characterize the cost-effectiveness of QEM schemes within the {\it{linear quantum error mitigation}}~\cite{Cai2021Apractical} framework, where the process of error mitigation is regarded as extracting the effective state out of the unmitigated state.
 Statistics principles are also applied into a general QEM formalism ~\cite{Qin2021Errorstatistics} where an approximate quadratic reduction with gate number $N$ has drawn in error increase.